Doubly stochastic arrays with small support: Introduction

 \begin{Birkhoff} \it{$M \in \M(n,n)$ is extremal if and only if $\frac{1}{n}M$ is a permutation matrix.
 That is, $M \in \M(n,n)$ is extremal if and only if $\frac{1}{n}M$ is equivalent to $I_n$, the identity matrix.} \end{Birkhoff}

-Several types of characterization of the extremal doubly stochastic matrices in $\M(n,m)$ exist using either a matrix representation in some normal form, graph theory or faces of polyhedra, just to mention a few.
+Several types of characterization of the extremal doubly stochastic arrays in $\M(n,m)$ exist using either a matrix representation in some normal form, graph theory or faces of polyhedra, just to mention a few.
 (The interested reader could look at the list presented in the introduction of \cite{Caron}).
+We point out here, that if $M \in \M(n,m) $ is extremal then all its entries are integers (see the first remarks in \cite{Caron}).

-Li, et al, in \cite{Xin} have characterized extremal matrices using their support, that is, the set of their nonzero entries.
-In particular, they proved that a matrix $M \in \M(n,m)$ is extremal if and only if its support $\supp(M)$ is unique in the set $\{ \supp(A) \mid A \in \M(n,m)\}$ (Theorem 1 in \cite{Xin}).
+Li, et al, in \cite{Xin} have characterized extremal arrays using their support, that is, the set of their nonzero entries.
+In particular, they proved that a array $M \in \M(n,m)$ is extremal if and only if its support $\supp(M)$ is unique in the set $\{ \supp(A) \mid A \in \M(n,m)\}$ (Theorem 1 in \cite{Xin}).

-In addition, the support of a doubly stochastic matrix has attracted the attention of Kolountzakis and Papageorgiou \cite{Kol1} in relation with some tiling problems.
-If one views a $n \times m$ matrix as a function $f$ on the product of cyclic groups
+In addition, the support of a doubly stochastic array has attracted the attention of Kolountzakis and Papageorgiou \cite{Kol1} in relation with some tiling problems.
+If one views a $n \times m$ array as a function $f$ on the product of cyclic groups

 then, with the subgroups